Rahul7lalani/Face_reconizationpython/README.md

 # Face_reconizationpython

-Project under Microsoft Engage 2022
+#This Project was one of the statement of Microsoft Engage 2022